WordPress/openverse/documentation/general/zero_downtime_database_management.md

 reasonable to take alternative approaches to deploying the migration.

-At the moment we do not have specific recommendations or policies regarding these hopefully rare instances.
+At the moment we do not have specific recommendations or policies regarding these instances, because they have not proven to be common.
 If you come across the need for this, please carefully consider the reasons why it is necessary in the particular case and document the steps taken to prepare and deploy the migration.
 Please update this document with any general findings or advice, as applicable.

 ## Django management command based data transformations